venkytv/NotifyMenu/README.md

 - To turn off display of handlers (when present) in the titles:
   `defaults write com.duh-uh.NotifyMenu DisplayHandlers -bool no`

 Configuration changes take effect with the next action that is performed, i.e., adding or removing an alert from the list.
 With `SuppressDuplicates`, it is slightly more complicated.
-You might just want to restart the application.
+Duplicates of an item get cleared only when you add *another* item which qualifies as a duplicate.
+(Yeah, this needs to be fixed.)

 ##### Downloads